-The Council's net spend was ± 0.5 m on the Internal Audit side of IAIS in 2020/21 which is unchanged from 2019/20.
-The Council spent ± 0.2 m on the Investigations Service in 2020/21 (± 0.3 m in 2019/20).
+The Council's net spend was ± 1 m on the Internal Audit and Investigations in 2021/22 (± 0.7 m in 2020/21).

 Pension Administration Services

 The Pension Shared Service is a five-borough service that administers the Local Government Pension Scheme (LGPS) for the London Boroughs of Camden, Merton, Richmond, Waltham Forest and Wandsworth, with Wandsworth Council as the host.